-Two Red-Brested Merganser ducks make their way over the crest of a wave as they head out to sea.
-The waves that day were eight feet in height.
-The red-breasted merganser is the fasted duck ever recorded that attained a top airspeed of 100 mph.
+Two Red Breasted Merganser ducks make their way over the crest of a large wave as they head out to sea.
+The Red Breasted merganser is the fasted duck ever recorded that attained a top airspeed of 100 mph.

 This Harlequin duck makes it's way through a wave as it's cresting toward shore.

 This pair rides the swell of a wave as it passes by.
 The storm had passed and there were eight foot swells still to contend with.